 Key selection criteria

-UTS will shortlist, select and nominate up to 10 of the most suitable student applicants to the New Colombo Plan Secretariat by the end of June 2018.
+UTS will shortlist, select and nominate up to 10 of the most suitable student applicants to the New Colombo Plan Secretariat by 15th July 2019.

 To be selected, you must: